UPRM-Bio-Optics/Dashboard/README.md

-# Bathymetry Dahboard
+# Bathymetry Dashboard

-This is a web based tool for visualizing bathymetry data.
+This is a web based tool for monitoring and visualizing bathymetry data collected by B.O.B.

 ## Run Instructions